DevExpress-Examples/asp-net-mvc-grid-specify-custom-editform-template/Readme.md

 ).Bind(Model).GetHtml()
 ```

 Add the Upload control to the edit form template and define its settings.
-To allow the control to post selected files, wrap it with a form.
+To allow the control to post selected files, wrap it in a form.
 In the [FileUploadComplete](https://docs.devexpress.com/AspNet/js-ASPxClientUploadControl.FileUploadComplete) event handler, assign the value obtained from the server to the text box editor.

 ```xml
 @Html.DevExpress().GridView(